ErikDeBruijn/TeslaFTW/README.md

 Android:

- - When using Android, the store might still be in beta.
-It needs to be the latest version (at least 2.0 Beta 10.
-You can [download it from here](https://www.dropbox.com/s/4ojeh4z42rdoj9i/PebbleApp-2.0-BETA10.apk) ).
- - Your Phone needs to be configured to install from unknown sources, in order to install the Pebble App 2.0.
- - Install the downloaded APK from "Downloads".
- - When asked, tell it to replace the existing Pebble App (v1).
- - Run the new Pebble App.
+ - Run the Pebble App.
 It will ask you to sign up for a Pebble account.
  - Allow it to install the latest Pebble firmware on your pebble (v2.0.1 or later).
  - Choose "Get Apps" in the Pebble App to enter the "Pebble Store"
  - Search "Tesla" in the Pebble Store to find the WatchApp.
 Click add/get/install.